A Company Benchmark of Packaged First Foods in Southeast Asia

 Companies had 0% of their products* passing all nutrient composition requirements

-None of the companies passed all labeling requirements for specific criteria.
-Companies performed worst in meeting all labeling requirements on claims (almost 1% of CPCF products met all claims requirements), followed by labeling requirements on breastfeeding (around 17% of CPCF products met all breastfeeding requirements).
-In comparison, companies performed better in meeting all labeling requirements on ingredients (46.5%).
+None of the companies passed all labelling requirements for specific criteria.
+Companies performed worst in meeting all labelling requirements on claims (almost 1% of CPCF products met all claims requirements), followed by labelling requirements on breastfeeding (around 17% of CPCF products met all breastfeeding requirements).
+In comparison, companies performed better in meeting all labelling requirements on ingredients (46.5%).

 Danone’s assessment exemplifies how a company’s performance can vary depending on the product types available in a market.
 In Vietnam, all of Danone’s identified CPCF met the nutrient content requirements – these products were categorized as ‘dry or instant cereals/starch’.
 In Lao PDR, however, none of Danone’s identified CPCF ‘passed’ the nutritional assessment.
 Among the four CPCF identified in Lao PDR, three were directly excluded from the assessment as they were categorized as ‘confectionery, sweet spreads, and fruit chews’; products that should not be promoted to children under three years of age.
 The remaining product assessed against the adapted NPM was a ‘snack/finger food’.